 How Are They Safe?

-Oven bags are made of plastics or nylons that are heatproof up to or above the average temperatures used in ovens.
-Most oven bags sold in stores are FDA approved, meaning they don't contain BPA or other dangerous chemicals and won't release chemicals or toxins into your food when heated.
+Oven cooking bags are made of food-safe plastics or nylons that are heatproof up to or above the average temperatures used in ovens.
+Most oven bags sold in stores are approved as FDA compliant, meaning they don't contain BPA or other dangerous chemicals and won't release chemicals or toxins into your food when heated.
 While oven bags are safe for use in ovens, they must be used according to certain guidelines in order for those safety measures to be effective.
 Read all manufacturer instructions and warnings before use, as some specifications vary by brand.

 Where They Are Used

-While some oven bags are designed only for use in full-size ovens, others may also be used inside microwaves, toaster ovens and crock pots.
+While some oven bags are designed only for use in full-size conventional ovens, others may also be used inside full-size convection ovens and microwaves.
+Countertop convection ovens, which are similar in size to a microwave oven, may be so small that the cooking bag will melt if it touches the sides of the oven or the heating element.
 Read the manufacturer's instructions to find out what appliances your bags have been approved for.
 Oven bags expand during cooking, and while they are able to withstand the heat in the oven, they may melt or burst if they contact the oven surface, so be sure there is sufficient room.

 Why Use Oven Bags?